edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 - Staying at the hotel grants a +1D bonus to Health tests to recover from sickness or wounds.

 **Hotel Lifestyle Cost:** +3

+### Infirmary

+The infirmary, a place of refuge from the torments of the road, provides healing for those in desperate need.
+However, those that are truly ill sometimes never leave.

+- Mark 4 weeks of recovery.
+- Gain +1D to recover injury or disease.

+**Infirmary Lifestyle Cost:** +2

 ### Inn